 On November 9, 2021, the Company entered into an agreement with Mr. Maddox (the "Maddox Transition Agreement") to finalize the term of his transition and departure.
-In consideration of the terms set forth in the Maddox Transition Agreement, consistent with the separation terms in Mr. Maddox's existing employment agreement, the Maddox Transition Agreement provided to Mr. Maddox the following: (1) a cash payment equal to \$3.0 million, equivalent to eighteen months' salary; (2) continued participation in the Company's senior executive health program through December 31, 2022; (3) a cash payment equal to \$4.6 million, representing 11/12ths of Mr. Maddox's annual bonus for 2021, and (4) health care benefits coverage for Mr. Maddox and his dependents which shall be paid for by the Company until the expiration of Mr. Maddox's existing restricted stock agreements, 82,238 unvested shares granted to Mr. Maddox vested on January 31, 2022 (with a fair value of \$7.2 million on the date of vesting, including accrued dividends), representing a pro rata share of restricted stock previously granted to Mr. Maddox.
+In consideration of the terms set forth in the Maddox Transition Agreement, consistent with the separation terms in Mr. Maddox's existing employment agreement, the Maddox Transition Agreement provided to Mr. Maddox the following: (1) a cash payment equal to \$3.0 million, equivalent to eighteen months' salary; (2) continued participation in the Company's senior executive health program through December 31, 2022; (3) a cash payment equal to \$4.6 million, representing 11/12ths of Mr. Maddox's annual bonus for 2021, and (4) health care benefits coverage for Mr. Maddox and his dependents which shall be paid for by the Company until the expiration of Mr. Maddox's continuation coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985.
+In addition, pursuant to Mr. Maddox's existing restricted stock agreements, 82,238 unvested shares granted to Mr. Maddox vested on January 31, 2022 (with a fair value of \$7.2 million on the date of vesting, including accrued dividends), representing a pro rata share of restricted stock previously granted to Mr. Maddox.
 Under the Maddox Agreement, Mr. Maddox has executed a waiver and release of claims on behalf of the Company and has agreed to comply with certain perpetual confidentiality obligations as well as post-termination non-competition and non-solicitation obligations through December 31, 2022.